craftingcity/The-Known-World/Custom Class - Alchemist.md

 | 6   | *Continuation* - Creatures within 15ft of the point gain 10 Temporary Hit Points.                                                                                                                                                                        |

 ### Infuse Trinket
-At 2nd level, you may expend
+At 2nd level, as an Action, you may expend a number of Reagent Points to infuse a small item or object with your choice of one of the following effects;

+-

+The item remains Infused until you finish a long rest.

 ### Mobile Laboratory
 ### Extra Attack